Skip to main content Skip to main navigation

 International Justice Mission (IJM)

-We have partnered with IJM – an anti-slavery organisation - providing $18 million in funding over three years to expand the IJM Philippines national program – their flagship casework and community protection program; establish an ENDOSEC Centre – a centre of excellence providing subject matter expertise, consulting, and access to experts and an OSEC Hub that serves as an umbrella body to advance anti-OSEC efforts in APAC and globally.
+We have partnered with IJM – an anti-slavery organisation – providing funding to expand the IJM Philippines national program – their flagship casework and community protection program; establish an ENDOSEC Centre – a centre of excellence providing subject matter expertise, consulting, and access to experts and an OSEC Hub that serves as an umbrella body to advance anti-OSEC efforts in APAC and globally.

 Save the Children Australia

-Through our partnership with Save the Children Australia, we will be providing $6 million in funding over six years to support the delivery of the ‘Protect Children – Philippines’ project to strengthen the skills and knowledge of local child protection service providers, increase access to child protection services, build the resilience of children and families as well as tackle community level attitudes to better protect children from OSEC.
+Through our partnership with Save the Children Australia, we are providing funding to support the delivery of the ‘Protect Children – Philippines’ project to strengthen the skills and knowledge of local child protection service providers, increase access to child protection services, build the resilience of children and families as well as tackle community level attitudes to better protect children from OSEC.

 Our grant recipients